 I think the best fish tacos are crispy, battered and fried, just like you get at any surf and turf joint.
 Fish has to be spicy and flavorful enough to help the plain veggies a bit.

 • Flour: Any flour works!
-Almond flour or almond meal, regular white or whole wheat flour, spelt flour, gluten free flour, or even breadcrumbs.
+Almond flour or almond meal, regular white flour or whole wheat flour, spelt flour, gluten free flour, or even breadcrumbs.
 Anything that will make fish crispy.

 • Simple spices: I use homemade taco seasoning and garlic powder.